BinPar/read.garden-viewer/README.md

 - Execute `npm run text` to check that everything works
 - Navigate to `http://localhost:3000`

+## Testing with Puppeteer

+As the project requires end to end testing we do use Puppeteer to ejecute our testings.

+You can check the [jest-puppeteer documentation](https://github.com/smooth-code/jest-puppeteer/tree/master#readme).

 ## Main Viewer Features

 We divide the features in three different groups: